alidasdan/best-rational-approximation/README.md

 I designed the other two algorithms: The algorithm using the Farey sequence is simple but is definitely not trivial.
-For example, the implementation in [4] (one of the top results to a google search on 'best rational approximation' and implemented by John D. Cook) does not work correctly in all cases, e.g., it fails to find the best rational approximation n/d to pi when d is upper-bounded by 100.
+For example, the implementation at one of the top links from a google search on 'best rational approximation' does not work correctly in all cases, e.g., it fails to find the best rational approximation n/d to pi when d is upper-bounded by 100.

 The faster algorithm using the Farey sequence reduces the number of iterations drastically (except when running for the golden ratio as